wilson0xb4/ajw-recipe-search/README.md

 1. Copy /ajw into your web root directory.
 2. Import the most current SQL file (it will drop your CI database, if it exists).
+3. Rename /ajw/application/config/config_DEV.php to ..../config.php and fill in the base_url (example: http://localhost:8888/ajw/) and the encryption_key (36 randomized characters, I think..).
+4. Rename /ajw/application/config/database_DEV.php to ..../database.php and fill in your database info.
 3. Point browser to http://localhost:8888/ajw or something similar.
 4. Login info
     * username: admin@admin.com